-It starts with warm water, moist air, and an area of low pressure.
-So, storms that become hurricanes start near the equator, where the water is at least 80 degrees Fahrenheit.
+Hurricanes need warm water, moist air, an area of low pressure.
+Storms that become hurricanes start in the ocean, near the equator, where the water is at least 80 degrees Fahrenheit.
 The warm ocean water evaporates into the warm air, and rises into the sky!

 Evaporation and Condensation

-Evaporation is a normal part of the Earth’s water cycle, also called the hydrologic cycle.
+Evaporation is a normal part of the Earth’s water, or hydrologic, cycle.
 Another important part of the water cycle is condensation.
-Condensation occurs when water vapor—a gas—turns back into liquid water.
-This is how clouds form.
+Condensation occurs when water vapor, a gas, turns into liquid water again.
+This is how clouds form!

 How hurricanes form

-As the warm air evaporates, that leaves low pressure near the surface of the ocean, or what is known as a low-pressure system.
-A low-pressure system happens because there are fewer molecules near the surface of the ocean, allowing the molecules that are still there to have more room and spread out.
+As the warm air evaporates, a low-pressure system is created near the surface of the ocean.
+A low pressure system happens because there are fewer molecules near the surface of the ocean, allowing the molecules that are still there to have more room and spread out.
 The cooler air above has a lot of molecules who also want some room to spread out!
 So that cooler air swoops down to the low-pressure area and becomes warm air.

 The process continues, the warm air evaporates and rises, and the cooler air keeps coming down towards the ocean’s surface.
 This happens over and over again until giant, cumulonimbus clouds are created!
 Add in tropical winds and the rotation of the Earth, and a tropical storm starts to form.
 Once the wind system around the storm reaches at least 74 miles per hour, that storm officially becomes a hurricane!